Best BGMI Controller for Android India 2026: Grip and Gamepad

 4. 8Bitdo SN30 Pro: Rs 3,499

 8Bitdo is the cult brand of the controller world.
-If you have ever seen someone in a Bengaluru cafe gaming on a retro-looking SNES-style pad connected to a modern phone, they are almost certainly holding an SN30 Pro.
+If you have ever seen someone in a Bengaluru cafe gaming on a retro-looking SNES-style pad connected to a modern phone, they’re almost certainly holding an SN30 Pro.
 The SNES purple and grey colourway is divisive, but the engineering is world class.

 On paper, the SN30 Pro does everything the Gamesir G4 Pro does, slightly better.
 Hall effect sticks.
 Better battery (1000mAh, closer to 10 hours per charge).
 More reliable Bluetooth firmware in my experience.
 Works on literally everything that accepts a controller including Raspberry Pi emulators.
 The button travel is shorter and snappier than the G4 Pro, which some people love and some find fatiguing.